peakhunt/longan_nano/README.md

 5. Makefile cleanup (in progress)
    Maybe it's much better to move Makefiles to top level template Makefile and
    include it for specific project through make variables definitions and overrides.

+6. Bumblebee core english translation
+   This is a pain in the ass!